IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Introduction

 To the best of our knowledge, our work is the first work which incorporates the idea of having representatives in density based clustering algorithm.
-To demonstrate the scalability and efficiency of our algorithm, we conduct experiments on synthetic and real-world datasets where size varies from $10^3$ to $10^6$.
+To demonstrate the scalability and efficiency of our algorithm, we conduct experiments on synthetic and real-world datasets where size varies from $10^3$ to $10^6$. \\ The rest of the paper is organized as follows: we introduce related works in \Cref{sec:background} , and then detail the \emph{DBSCAN} in \Cref{sec:dbscan}. \Cref{sec:methodology} presents our proposed algorithm in details.
+Evaluation results are given in \Cref{sec:results}.